-The following are the Pennsylvania veterans’ benefits programs for education, healthcare, housing and employment for 2018-2019.
+The following are the Pennsylvania veterans’ benefits programs for education, healthcare, housing and employment.

 Pennsylvania Veterans Benefits Programs